 Atlanta Braves pitcher Tim Hudson pitches three innings in rehab assignment

-Hudson is coming off November surgery to repair a herniated disk in his back.
-He faced 13 batters and threw 38 pitches -- 25 for strikes.
-He walked one batter and didnít record a strikeout.
+Hudson faced 13 batters and threw 38 pitches — 25 for strikes.
+He walked one and didn’t record a strikeout.

-Major Leaguers who have had recent rehab pitching assignments in Charleston include Phil Hughes (Yankees), Carl Pavano (former Yankee; current Twin) and Jon Lester (Red Sox).
+Major leaguers who have had recent rehab pitching assignments in Charleston include Phil Hughes (Yankees), Carl Pavano (former Yankee and current Twin) and Jon Lester (Red Sox).